-Before starting my fourth version of the novel, I decided to use tools that served me well on my second novel, Power Up, which I wrote as a NaNoWriMo (National Novel Writing Month) project over two consecutive Novembers (about 50,000 words each time).
-In order for me to write at a NaNoWriMo pace (1667 words per day), I needed a plan.
+Before starting my fourth version of the novel, I decided to use tools that served me well on my second novel, Dead Weight, which I wrote as a NaNoWriMo (National Novel Writing Month) project over two consecutive Novembers (about 50,000 words each time).
+To write at a NaNoWriMo pace (1667 words per day), I needed a plan.
 Here is what worked for Power Up.

-Using this concept, I brainstormed things my character might try and spectacular ways he might fail.
+Using this concept, I brainstormed things my character might try and spectacular ways to fail.
 For example, he might get a new job only to get falsely accused of sexual harassment.
-He could join AA, fall off the wagon, after a couple of drinks get a call from a friend in desperate need of help, only to get arrested and jailed for driving under the influence.
+He could join AA, fall off the wagon, after a couple of drinks, get a call from a friend in desperate need of help, only to get arrested and jailed for driving under the influence.
 I filled a whiteboard wall with ideas like these.

 High Level Plot Summary

-From these ideas, once I developed the basic construct of the story, I sat down and sketched out the plot at a high level: how the story would open, the inciting incident that would put him on a quest, his unsuccessful attempts to change himself and then, realizing it’s not all about him, what he does that demonstrates he has truly changed.
+From these ideas, once I developed the basic construct of the story, I sketched out the plot at a high level: how the story would open, the inciting incident that would put him on a quest, his unsuccessful attempts to change himself and then, realizing it’s not all about him, what he does to demonstrate he has genuinely changed.